Free Fall (1999 film)

-Free Fall is a 1999 American-Canadian-German action film directed by Mario Azzopardi, based on a story by Mark Homer, and screenplay by Ken Wheat and Jim Wheat.
+Free Fall is a 1999 action television film directed by Mario Azzopardi and written by Ken and Jim Wheat, based on a story by Mark Homer.
 The film stars Jaclyn Smith, Bruce Boxleitner, Scott Wentworth, Hannes Jaenicke and Hayden Christensen.
-The film documents an unusual series of crashes that involves sabotaged airliners.
+It documents an unusual series of crashes involving sabotaged airliners.
+It aired on Fox Family Channel on January 8, 1999.

 Plot

-After Trans Regional Airlines is hit by a series of mysterious aircraft crashes, National Transportation Safety Board safety expert Renee Brennan (Jaclyn Smith) calls for the grounding of the airline's aircraft, despite opposition from the CEO of the airline, Richard Pierce (Chad Everett).
-Her plans are thwarted by current boyfriend Mark Ettinger (Bruce Boxleitner), a Federal Aviation Administration inspector who repeatedly countermands her orders.
+After Trans Regional Airlines is hit by a series of mysterious aircraft crashes, National Transportation Safety Board safety expert Renee Brennan calls for the grounding of the airline's aircraft, despite opposition from the CEO of the airline, Richard Pierce.
+Her plans are thwarted by current boyfriend Mark Ettinger, a Federal Aviation Administration inspector who repeatedly countermands her orders.
 At the latest crash scene, Renee receives a call from a "fan" who appreciates her work and asks if she appreciates his.
 She then realizes that the crashes are the work of a madman.

-After Mark is himself killed in a crash, Renee and FBI agent Scott Wallace (Scott Wentworth) track down the saboteur, Michael Ives (Hannes Jaenicke), a former pilot seeking revenge against the airline for labelling a fatal plane crash in Seattle as pilot error and the pilot was his wife, Karen.
+After Mark is himself killed in a crash, Renee and FBI agent Scott Wallace track down the saboteur, Michael Ives, a former pilot seeking revenge against the airline for labeling a fatal plane crash in Seattle, piloted by his wife Karen, as pilot error.
 The pair are themselves caught in a trap the killer set for them at 33,000 feet.